netlify/functions/CONTRIBUTING.md

 After submitting the pull request, please make sure the Continuous Integration checks are passing.

+### Creating a prerelease

+1. Create a branch named `releases/<tag>/<version>` with the version you'd like to release.
+2. Push the branch to the repo.

+For example, a branch named `releases/rc/4.0.0` will create the version `v4.0.0-rc` and publish it under the `rc` tag.

 ## Releasing

 Merge the release PR